halohalospecial/atom-elmjutsu/README.md

 Quickly adds an import without scrolling to the top of the file.
 Also sorts the imports, removes duplicates, and removes [defaults](http://package.elm-lang.org/packages/elm-lang/core/latest/) automatically.

-* Tip: There's no "Sort Imports" command, but you can achieve the same result by invoking `Add Import` and choosing an already imported symbol (like `+`, for example).
+* ProTip: There's no "Sort Imports" command, but you can achieve the same result by invoking `Add Import` and choosing an already imported symbol (like `+`, for example).

 ![add-import](https://github.com/halohalospecial/atom-elmjutsu/blob/master/images/add-import.gif?raw=true)